thammo4/uvatradier/README.md

 ## Questions?

 Happy to help!
-Feel free to contact Tom by email at qje5vf@virginia.edu. <br>
+Feel free to contact Tom Hammons by email at qje5vf@virginia.edu. <br>
 Thanks much in advance for your interest in using the package.

 ## License